Definition

 • Providing emotional support to patients and their families

-Talk with your healthcare provider or local hospital to see if palliative care is available in your area.
+Talk with your doctor or local hospital to see if palliative care is available in your area.
 Check with your health plan to see if this type of care is covered.

 What are the patient's rights?